Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Suburbs — Evanston, Naperville, Schaumburg, Oak Park

 Gap between carriers narrows; all three are usable.
 In Chicago's suburbs, all three major carriers can perform well enough that the choice shifts toward price and plan flexibility rather than coverage risk.
-Verizon and AT&T remain the safest reliability bets, but T-Mobile is more competitive here than in some city neighborhoods.
-The caveat that matters most in the suburbs: indoor performance in homes and offices can still differ significantly from outdoor map claims.
-Check your home address specifically, especially in older suburban housing.
+Verizon and AT&T remain the safest reliability bets, but T-Mobile is more competitive here than in some city neighborhoods — and budget MVNOs like Mint and Visible perform better in the suburbs due to lower congestion.
+The caveat that matters most: indoor performance in homes and offices can still differ from outdoor map claims. → Evanston guide | Naperville & West Suburbs guide

 CTA coverage — and the Mint deprioritization problem